Plastic pollution facts for kids

 • Some types of packaging

 This plastic takes a long time to break down, and a lot of it ends up in oceans and seas.
+Check out our dedicated article for a more detailed breakdown of how plastic packaging affects the environment.

-Plastic pollution for kids: facts in numbers
+Plastic pollution for kids: how to understand the facts with numbers

 Certain statistics don’t necessarily need to be transformed into comparisons, as they speak for themselves.
 This is particularly the case with percentages, such as:

-• 90% of seabirds eat plastic rubbish
+• 90% of seabirds eat plastic rubbish3

 Matching facts about plastic for kids to their ages

 The information you choose to share with children will largely depend on their ages.
-There are plastic pollution facts for kids that are more appropriate for older children, like the stat that 10% of dead animals that have been discovered during beach clean-ups around the world were tangled up in plastic bags.
-Younger children might find these kinds of facts more difficult to cope with.
+There are plastic pollution facts for kids that are more appropriate for older children, like the stat that 10% of dead animals that have been discovered during beach clean-ups around the world were tangled up in plastic bags.3 Younger children might find these kinds of facts more difficult to cope with.
 Trust your instinct and judgement on what you feel is suitable.

 Positive facts about plastic for kids

 Once you’ve shared the big picture, and explained why it’s important for us to take action, you can talk about how to reduce your plastic consumption at home.
-This will help them feel like they can make a positive contribution to tackle the problem.
+This will help them feel like they can make a positive contribution to tackling the problem.

 Make a list of what changes you can all make, such as buying reusable shopping bags/water bottles, and choosing products that have recyclable plastic packaging.
 You could even join a beach clean-up event.